 The rising popularity of black and white photographs of animals in the wild

-It may surprise you to know that black and white wildlife photography is a relatively new genre, first appearing with regularity only ten years ago.
+It may surprise you to know that black and white wildlife photography is a relatively new genre, first appearing with regularity only ten or fifteen years ago.

 Before that, the world of wildlife was one of the few genres, if not the only one, which was almost exclusively colour.
-At least this has been true since the invention of Kodachrome in the 1930’s.
+At least this has been true since the 1950’s anyway.

 A picture of an elephant, giraffe or tiger was more desirable in colour because that was what people wanted to see.
 There was little interest in black and white photographs of animals then because the world preferred to see something as close to life as possible.